iayazedan/Text-and-speech-Translator/README.md

 ___________
 Annyang speech recognition library.

-The functionalty of this App based on JavaScript.
+The functionality of this App based on JavaScript.
 ____________________
 Link To Help
 https://www.talater.com/annyang/